-Brynhild went in the wagon on toward hell, and passed by a house where there lived a certain giantess.
+Brynhild went in the wagon toward hell, and passed by a house where there lived a certain giantess.
 The giantess was intent to stop her from going further.
-Brynhild retorted effect, "I was great, and my relatives were high-rank great.
-Oh, how great we were [Modern paraphrase]."
+Brynhild retorted, "I was great, and my relatives were high-rank great.
+Oh, how great we were [but hell-bound for it]."

 Drap Niflunga is a short prose passage.
 With Sigurth and Brynhild both dead, the story turns to the slaying of the sons of Gjuki by Atli, Guthrun's second husband, and to a few subsequent incidents.